cassielumbrazo/raster-tools/README.md

 # raster-tools
 a place to store useful notebooks and functions for working with raster datasets

 ALL_NCALM_Sites_plots.ipynb
-* NCALM lidar data collected by a successful grant I wrote
+* Visualizing the full NCALM lidar dataset that was collected by a successful grant I wrote to NCALM for lidar data.
-* Link to the dataset info here: https://opentopography.org/news/new-ncalm-dataset-eastern-cascade-mountains-washington-now-available
+  *  Here is a link to the dataset info here: https://opentopography.org/news/new-ncalm-dataset-eastern-cascade-mountains-washington-now-available
-* One of the sites is Fish Lake (FL) which I use throughout the rest of the notebooks in this repo.
+* One of the three sites is Fish Lake (FL) which I use throughout the rest of the notebooks in this repo.

 ### Other notebooks in this folder
 FL_create_netcdf.ipynb